 - Exploring new topics and interests

-Healthy relationships, an appreciation of nature, and an understanding of our importance within our communities help contribute to social wellness.
+Healthy relationships, an appreciation of nature, and an understanding of our importance within our communities contribute to social wellness.
+You matter in the world and you are connected to it!

-- Going out and talking with friends and family
+- Going out and talking with good friends and family

 - Connecting with others who have shared interests